 Want to know how the 90 Day Dare tithe challenge is working out for Cypress Pointers?
-Check out the most recent stories!
+Check out these stories!

 Richie and I were raised Catholic.
 We were never taught to tithe even though it is written in the bible.
 When Pastor Dean delivered a message on tithing, we didn’t know what it was.
 He TAUGHT us in a loving, easy, way to understand this is something we must do.
 So we were obedient to God and trusted our finances to Him.
 It was hard for us at first but once we put our faith and trust in what is commanded for us to do, it became a habit.
 A good habit!